We may earn affiliate commissions for the recommended products. Learn more.

 • Heart rate

-With key in-depth insights from the Cybernews team, I found that the Body Pod’s readings for weight, body fat, and muscle mass aligned closely with DEXA scan results (often used as clinical benchmarks).
-The Body Pod’s accuracy indeed seems to fall within one to two percent of these standards.
+With key in-depth insights from the Cybernews team, I found that Body Pod’s readings for weight, body fat, and muscle mass matched closely with DEXA scan results (often considered as clinical benchmarks).
+In testing, Body Pod’s differences generally fell within 1–2%.

 But, like all commercial BIA devices, the real value comes from watching trends over time rather than focusing on small daily fluctuations.
 For instance, hydration levels or food intake can shift numbers slightly, although consistent weekly measurements give reliable insights into fat loss or muscle gain.